Falcon Field (Arizona)

 Falcon Field (IATA: MSC, ICAO: KFFZ, FAA LID: FFZ) is in an airport located in Maricopa County, Arizona.
-It was originally built 6 mi northeast of Mesa, which owns it.
-However, it is now within city limits.
+It was originally built 6 mi northeast of Mesa, which later included, and owns it.
 The National Plan of Integrated Airport Systems for 2017–2021 categorized it as a reliever airport.
 Scheduled service to Bullhead City on Western Express Air ended in January 2007.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Falcon Field is FFZ to the FAA and MSC to the IATA.